shillontheroad/makers-jam/README.md

 ![alt text](https://c1.staticflickr.com/5/4178/34287720100_3fd321b82a_m.jpg)

 ## Vision
-MakersJam OnTheRoad seeks to reach a wider audience by offering Maker Residencies in schools and informal learning spaces, supporting them to kickstart their MakerSpaces, grow professional learning opportunities and develop an experimental/tactile approach to hands on learning of Web Literacy skills.
+MakersJam OnTheRoad seeks to reach a wider audience by offering Maker Educator Residencies in schools and informal learning spaces, supporting them to kickstart their MakerSpaces, grow professional learning opportunities and develop an experimental/tactile approach to hands on learning of Web Literacy skills.
 MakersJam aims to make web literacy an embedded part of primary/elementary school curriculum and teacher/educator training..

 ## Getting Started